Italy imposes partial lockdown for Christmas holiday

 The new decree further limits movements to the towns and cities of residence, and during the partial lockdown period permits outings only for work, health reasons and necessities like grocery shopping or going to the pharmacy.
 On four non-holiday weekdays, other stores will be open for business until 9 p.m.

-addition, a 10 p.m.-6 a.m. curfew will remain in place throughout the duration.
+In addition, a 10 p.m.-5 a.m. curfew will remain in place throughout the duration.

 Conte said the strengthened measures were necessary to “confront the upcoming holidays in a way to better protect ourselves, and also in view of the general resumption of activities that will come in January.”